daryllman/Coding-Notes/Flutter/FlutterNotes.md

 > Why **MaterialPageRoute**?
 MaterialPageRoute helps to control the *page animation* when we are routing between pages.
 Eg if I'm switching to another page, for android it is a move right animation and for ios it is a move top animation.

+> Note I can pass info to Screen2 too!
+Just add in the properties into Screen2()  just like how you would initiate a class.

 ### Navigator.pop()